 Bicycle accidents often lead to serious accident injuries.
 Many of these injuries can become life-threatening in nature.
 As seen in the Chicago-area bicycle accidents that have been summarized on this site, a variety of accident injuries have resulted from such crashes.

 As discussed on the “Chicago Bicycle Accidents” and “Chicago Bicycle Accident Injuries” pages, bicycle accidents can happen for many reasons.
 Many such accidents are the fault of other parties such as motorists.
 Riding in urban settings, in heavy traffic, can present many potential challenges to safe riding.

 Due to many factors, cyclists who are injured during a crash that is not their fault often seek compensation for their accident injuries through the filing of a personal injury lawsuit.
 These lawsuits can seek various types of compensation, depending upon such factors as the type and severity of the injuries as well as the hardships caused by these injuries.

 As discussed on both the “Chicago Bicycling Accidents” page as well as the “Chicago Bicycle Accident Injuries” page, there are many types of bicycle accidents that can occur.
 Many such accidents lead to serious accident injuries, and some lead to fatal injuries.
 Among the most serious accident injuries that can result from bicycle accidents is head injuries.

-As mentioned on those pages, one type of bicycle accident is that of “bicycle dooring.”
-For those unaware of such accidents, such accidents happen when a driver opens the car door and a bicyclist who is approaching the car from the rear rides into the opening door.
-While these accidents typically happen in urban settings (where there is substantial amounts of parallel parking) they can also happen in suburban settings where there are cars or vehicles parked on the street, and the bicyclist is forced to “ride around” the parked vehicle.
+One type of bicycle accident is a “dooring” accident.
+For those unaware, such accidents happen when a driver opens the car door and a bicyclist who is approaching the car from the rear rides into the opened door.
+While these accidents typically happen in urban settings (because of the substantial amount of parallel parking) they can also happen in suburban settings where cars or vehicles are parked on the street, and the bicyclist has to “ride around” the parked vehicle.